 The GLOBAL DAY OF PRAYER with Pastor Chris

-This special 24-hour program is set to change the destiny of nations all around the world.
-Happening LIVE Now!HOUSTON, TEXAS, USA, December 2, 2020 /EINPresswire.com/ -- LoveWorld Networks Broadcasts The ‘Global Day of Prayer’
+This special 24-hour program is set to change the destiny of nations all around the world from Tuesday, 1st December through to Wednesday, 2nd December 2020.BERLIN, BAVARIA, GERMANY, December 2, 2020 /EINPresswire.com/ -- LoveWorld Networks Broadcasts The ‘Global Day of Prayer’

 The Man of God, Reverend (Dr.) Chris Oyakhilome, Hosts The ‘Global Day of Prayer’ where he prays with millions of people worldwide on the LoveWorld Networks.